A Tale of Two Portuguese Regions: Douro and Serra da Estrela

 Thinking back, I have decided that what I loved most about the Douro is its people’s respect for their rich wine-producing past—an authentic and romantic Port wine story echoed in each village we visited, proudly recounted by wine families and producers alike, a heritage recorded for every visitor to discover at the inviting Douro Museum—coupled with a burning desire to do more for their region amid this competitive, new world of wines.
 The oldest demarcated wine region in the world and a UNESCO World Heritage Site, the Douro is bursting with energy and an eagerness to share the story of what it’s doing today.

-Beyond its prized Port wines, the Douro is producing impressive red and white unfortified wines (a.k.a table wines) as well as high-quality espumantes.
-We learned first-hand about a Douro espumante from the Caves da Murganheira in the wine-producing village of Ucanha.
+Beyond its prized Port wines, the Douro is producing impressive red and white unfortified wines (a.k.a table wines) as well as high-quality espumantes. (sparkling wines) We learned first-hand about a Douro espumante from the Caves da Murganheira in the wine-producing village of Ucanha.
 Inspired by the French method of making Champagne, Murganheira’s sparkling wines are produced from some of the finest Portuguese grapes—Malvasia Fina, Gouveio Real, Cerceal as well as international varieties, including Champagne’s signature Chardonnay and Pinot Noir.
 The grapes are harvested manually and the wine bottles stored in cellars that were dug into the blue granite rock that’s so characteristic of this Tavora-Varosa wine region.
 Founded 50 years ago, the winery welcomes visitors into a modern space with contemporary art on the walls and large windows facing the Douro’s entrancing vines.
 A laid-back, sophisticated setup—it’s worthy of a visit.
 (It was kick-ass, too, that our tour guide was a vivacious pregnant woman.
 She rocked!)

 That morning we hopped on the train from Regua in direction to Pocinho, taking in the terraced slopes from the tracks, and heading south to the Douro Superior region.
 Where the Douro and Coa rivers converge sits Vila Nova de Foz Coa, home to the Museu do Coa, a starting point for an adventure through Paleolithic rock art.
-There’s a world of archeological findings to explore in and around the museum, which was built to resemble the area’s schist rocks and fit organically into the landscape.
+There’s a world of archaeological findings to explore in and around the museum, which was built to resemble the area’s schist rocks and fit organically into the landscape.
 In homage to Coa Valley’s olive groves, almond orchards, vineyards and delicious honey, we were greeted with a buffet featuring all of these natural riches inside the museum’s restaurant, simply decorated by the panoramic view of where the two rivers meet.